Cases of new viral respiratory diseases are rising sharply in China - Go Tech Daily

 Chinese health authorities have urged people in Wuhan City to avoid crowds and public gatherings after warning on Wednesday that a new viral disease that has infected hundreds and caused at least nine deaths could spread further.

 The number of new cases has risen sharply in China, the center of the outbreak.
-There were 440 confirmed cases from midnight Tuesday in 13 jurisdictions, said Li Bin, deputy director of the National Health Commission.
+There were 470 confirmed cases from Wednesday, said Li Bin, deputy director of the National Health Commission.
 Nine people have died, all in Hubei Province, since the outbreak occurred in the provincial capital of Wuhan at the end of last month.

+China discouraged public meetings in Hubei province, where the virus occurred last month, and tightened containment measures in hospitals, while the World Health Organization (WHO) would hold an emergency meeting to determine whether the outbreak was a global health emergency.

 “There has already been a human-to-human transmission and infection from medical staff,” Li said at a press conference with health experts.
 “Evidence has shown that the disease is transmitted through the respiratory tract and there is the possibility of viral mutation.”